-Commissioner Brown motioned to approve recommendation from the Selection Committee, to re-appoint Darryl Hicks to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.
-Vice-Chairman Ognio seconded.
+Commissioner Brown moved to re-appoint Darryl Hicks to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.
+Vice Chairman Ognio seconded.
 The motion passed 5-0.

 16. Consideration of a recommendation from the Selection Committee, comprised of Vice Chairman Randy Ognio and Commissioner Steve Brown, to re-appoint Pat Hinchey to the Fayette County Development Authority to fulfill a term beginning April 10, 2018 and expiring April 9, 2022.